United States Regiments & Batteries > Pennsylvania > Infantry

 Mine Run Campaign

-Colonel Coulter again commanded the brigade, with Major Keenan in command of the regiment.
+Colonel Coulter again took command of the brigade, while Major Keenan was in command of the regiment.
 The regiment suffered two wounded, one from a raid by Mosby’s partisans in Union uniforms.

 1864